mcint170/CMSE_401_Project/timing_study/README.md

 This folder contains the code and scripts used to performed the timing study on the classification example.
-For this example I changed the `batch_size` and the number of epochs run.
-This will allow me to test the parallelization timing a little better.
+For this example I changed the `batch_size` and the number of epochs run to make this problem more suitable for parallelization.
+With a small `batch_size` the GPU parallelization actaually performs worse (becuase of overhead).
+For the time comparsion, I will compare the improvement using 4 GPU can bring, per `batch_size` of this classifier.

 Note that full installation and setup can be found in `../pytorch_classifier/README.md`.
 Since there is quite a bit of information I decieded to keep that sepearte from this